 Directly beneath the porch rail of my deck, a branch of Gamble Oak, buffeted by a slight breeze and stroked, perhaps, by the moonglow, beckoned my gaze with its fat hands, sweeping its leaves down from my vantage, into a shallow swale, and back up to the next ridge.
-My eyes fed on a flood of foliage that rippled and flowed, brilliant orange, like fluorescent mercury.
+My eyes fed on a flood of foliage that rippled and flowed like fluorescent, orange hued mercury.
 Here and there the deep green Ponderosas bent their needles in deference to a tepid wind that blew from the West.
 The pines looked like islands in the midst of bright magma.
 My eyes began to water badly.
 I blinked hard, but that only smeared my vision.
 The landscape swam through hot tears, driven as well, I’m sure, by the pulsing, swelling light of the gibbous moon.

 I wiped my eyes with the sleeve of my coat and focused, instead, on the brilliant hunchback throbbing overhead.
 Directly behind her Orion rode the vault of the sky, as if in pursuit of a prize; an ancient warrior sacking the heavens, intent on hauling their bright beauty off to his tent.

 Betelgeuse blazed, a red fist, ready to unclench and draw a sweep of pendant pearls, the Hunter’s sword dangling from his starry-buckled belt.
 Or perhaps to grab the sweet moon by the comb of white light streaming from her dusty cheeks